cacophony-wj/LeS/README.md

 The rest must be completed after the game itself is launched.
 Oh yes, there's more.
 I recommend bringing up this readme on a portable device by navigating to [www.wabbajack.org](https://www.wabbajack.org) and referring to the Gallery.
 Anyway, Launch the modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:

 [Licentia et Servitium Configuration](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)

-# Hey, what happened to the two profiles?
-And why can't I disable stuff anymore?

-Two profiles means I have to double animation folders or you get T-Pose when you switch.
-Disabling stuff gives nonfunctional animations because every mod you would want to disable has animations with it.
-So d'oh.
-If you want less kink, you're going to have to disable what you can from the _MCM_ and deal with it until _Dungeons & Deviousness_ comes out of Alpha.

 #  Adding Followers, Outfits, and Other Mods